Paul J. Crutzen: Research career

+As of 2021, Crutzen had an h-index of 151 according to Google Scholar and of 110 according to Scopus.
+On his death, the president of the Max Planck Society, Martin Stratmann, said that Crutzen's work led to the ban on ozone-depleting chemicals, which was an unprecedented example of Nobel Prize basic research directly leading to a global political decision.

 Anthropocene

 One of Crutzen's research interests was the Anthropocene.
 In 2000, in IGBP Newsletter 41, Crutzen and Eugene F. Stoermer, to emphasize the central role of mankind in geology and ecology, proposed using the term anthropocene for the current geological epoch.
 In regard to its start, they said:

 To assign a more specific date to the onset of the "anthropocene" seems somewhat arbitrary, but we propose the latter part of the 18th century, although we are aware that alternative proposals can be made (some may even want to include the entire holocene).
 However, we choose this date because, during the past two centuries, the global effects of human activities have become clearly noticeable.
 This is the period when data retrieved from glacial ice cores show the beginning of a growth in the atmospheric concentrations of several "greenhouse gases", in particular CO2 and CH4.
 Such a starting date also coincides with James Watt's invention of the steam engine in 1784.